 A septic tank company will use a tanker and a large suction hose to drain the contents of your septic tank.
 They will then take it away and safely dispose of the waste.

 What Happens If I Notice Septic Tank Problems Due To Infrequent Emptying?

 Unlike the Proseptic team, sewage treatment probably isn’t the first thing on your mind.
 Therefore, septic tank emptying can fall by the wayside every now and again.

 As soon as you remember, get your septic tank emptied straight away by an expert.
-Then, if you do start to notice problems with your septic tank, such as gurgling pipes, soggy ground or unusual smells contact Proseptic and we can conduct a free site survey to get to the bottom of the issue.
+Then, if you do start to notice problems with your septic tank, such as gurgling pipes, soggy ground or unusual smells contact Proseptic and we can conduct a site survey to get to the bottom of the issue.
 It’s vital you contact us as soon as you notice any issues to prevent larger, more costly problems developing.